 ‘People often bash out a set with little thought given to form or time under tension,’ explains Amy Tarr, founder of personal training company Giant Leap Training.
 ‘This can lead to your hip flexors taking over, making them short and tight.’

-If you’re going to do them, do them slowly.
+So if you’re going to do them, make sure you do them right (see our how to do a crunch guide for detailed instructions) and do them slowly.
 But if you’re looking for a longer, leaner silhouette, try these oblique (side) exercises…

 Side Plank Dips

 Lie on your side with legs fully extended and weight supported by your forearm and palm resting on floor.
 Place one foot on top of the other and lift your body off the floor.
 Dip your hips down towards the floor, before lifting back up.
 Aim for 3 sets of 8.

 Cross-Body Mountain Climbers

 Begin in push-up position, with weight evenly distributed between your arms and heels.
 Engage core and draw your left knee as close to your right elbow as possible.
 Return to start and switch sides.
 Aim for 4 sets of 12.